Gaussian entropic optimal transport: Schr\"odinger bridges and the Sinkhorn algorithm: Introduction

-\item {We provide explicit contraction estimates in terms of the fixed-points of Riccati matrix difference equations in Section \ref{quant-sec}.
-As shown in~\cite{dh-22} these exponential contraction rates based on Floquet-type representation of Riccati flows are sharp --see Theorem 1.3 in ~\cite{dh-22} and Proposition~\ref{prop-cv-app} herein.\footnote{{Closed form solutions of Riccati flows for one-dimensional models are also developed in Section 4.2 in~\cite{dh-23} (see also Remark~\ref{one-d-cf} in the present article).}} Quantitative exponential stability estimates for the Gaussian Sinkhorn algorithm are obtained in Theorem~\ref{theo-qs} and Corollary~\ref{cor-theta-even-cv}).
-Relative entropy, total variation and Wasserstein distance non-asymptotic estimates are given by Corollary~\ref{cor-entrop-cv} and Corollary~\ref{cor-was-sinkhorn}.}
+\item {We prove that $\lim_{n\to\infty} \theta_{2n} = \SS(\theta) = (\iota_\theta, \kappa_\theta, \varsigma_\theta)$, and provide explicit contraction estimates in terms of the fixed-points of Riccati matrix difference equations, in Section \ref{quant-sec}}.
+As shown in~\cite{dh-22} these exponential contraction rates based on Floquet-type representation of Riccati flows are sharp --see Theorem 1.3 in ~\cite{dh-22} and Proposition~\ref{prop-cv-app} herein.\footnote{Closed form solutions of Riccati flows for one-dimensional models are also developed in Section 4.2 of~\cite{dh-23} (see also Remark~\ref{one-d-cf} herein).} Quantitative exponential stability estimates for the Gaussian Sinkhorn algorithm are obtained in Theorem~\ref{theo-qs} and Corollary~\ref{cor-theta-even-cv}. {In particular, we prove that $\theta_{2n} \to \SS(\theta)$ exponentially fast, with contraction coefficients that are obtained explicitly from the Riccati equations.
+For example, Corollary~\ref{cor-theta-even-cv} states that

+for some contraction coefficients $0<\rho_\theta, \bar \rho_{\theta_1} < 1$ and finite constants $c,c'<\infty$.} Relative entropy, total variation and Wasserstein distance non-asymptotic estimates are also given by Corollary~\ref{cor-entrop-cv} and Corollary~\ref{cor-was-sinkhorn}.

-\item {In Section~\ref{gibbs-loop-sec} we analyze the stability properties of a class of Gibbs loop-type time-varying Markov chains associated with the Sinkhorn iterations for general (non-necessarily Gaussian) models.
+\item In Section~\ref{gibbs-loop-sec} we analyze the stability properties of a class of Gibbs loop-type time-varying Markov chains associated with the Sinkhorn iterations for general (non-necessarily Gaussian) models.
 We present a rather elementary way to derive sub-linear rates.
-Sharp exponential convergence rates for Gaussian models are then presented in Corollary~\ref{theo-cor-qs}.}
+Sharp exponential convergence rates for Gaussian models are then presented in Corollary~\ref{theo-cor-qs}.

 \end{itemize}